Ohakune: Recreation

 Ohakune caters for various summer activities, and provides access for trampers hiking the Tongariro Alpine Crossing.
 Mountain bikes are available for hire at various outlets in town.

 Various water activities are available on the nearby rivers, with jet boating on the Whanganui River and rafting available along the Whanganui, Rangitikei and Tongariro rivers.
 Trout fishing is available in nearby lakes and rivers, including the world-famous Tongariro River.
-Activities can be booked at the Ruapehu i-SITE.

-The Bridge to Nowhere in the Whanganui National Park located between Okakune and Whanganui is a popular destination for trampers and mountain bikers.
+The Bridge to Nowhere in the Whanganui National Park located between Ohakune and Whanganui is a popular destination for trampers and mountain bikers.